-I’m Hugh Small, and I worked for strategic management consulting firms Arthur D. Little and then A. T. Kearney for the last two decades of my career in industry.
+I worked for strategic management consulting firms Arthur D. Little and then A. T. Kearney for the last two decades of my career in industry.
 Early in that period I found myself battling the primitive ‘grow or die’ mentality of the larger companies among my clients.
 It was a mentality which has now practically disappeared from competitive industries, but I couldn’t help wondering if it still affects politicians, academic economists, and executives in newly-deregulated industries like banking.

 The suggested recipes in my cookbook are grouped into topics shown on the right.
 Clicking on a category will show blog posts.
 The menu includes: